Sometimes You Have to Pivot

 2. Use mirrors.
 Mirrors can be incredibly useful in maximizing the light in a room.
 Place one directly across from a window or lamp and voila!
 You've instantly doubled your natural light.

 3. No space?
 No problem!
 If you are tight for space, don't settle for the overhead.
 Consider plug-in art lamps mounted above the art over your sofa.
-Put wall lamps on either side of a mirror or in lieu of bedside table lamps.
-Wall-mounted lights add the same beautiful ambience without taking up floor space.
+Put wall lamps on either side of a mirror or instead of bedside table lamps.
+Wall-mounted lights add the same beautiful ambiance without taking up floor space.

 5. Consider them sculptures.
 The bases of table and floor lamps can add lovely lines and pops of color to a room.
 When shopping for a table lamp, look for a material that you haven't used much in the room - often a glass or ceramic base can add a new texture to the space.
 In the market for a floor lamp?
 Look for a new type of line for the space.
 For instance, in a room with a lot of rectangles, look for a curved candlestick base.
 In a room with lots of circles, go for a straight one instead.